-The Oconee Economic Alliance (OEA) is a public-private nonprofit dedicated to bringing jobs and capital investment to Oconee County.
-Serving as the Economic Development arm of Oconee County, the OEA focuses on increasing per capita income, diversifying the local tax base and generating awareness of Oconee County as a business location.
-Going beyond the stereotypical role of recruitment and retention of industry, the OEA also assists with downtown revitalization of our municipalities.
+The Oconee Economic Alliance (OEA) is a public-private nonprofit organization dedicated to bringing new jobs and capital investment to Oconee County.
+Serving as the economic development arm of Oconee County, the OEA focuses on increasing per capita income, diversifying the local tax base and generating awareness of Oconee County as a business location.
+Going beyond the traditional role of recruitment and retention of industry, and workforce development, the OEA also assists with downtown revitalization and large scale retail projects.
 This additional focus on quality of life and sense of place gives the OEA a unique perspective to analyze economic development from multiple angles.
-With workforce becoming such an important part of economic development, the OEA understands the importance of creating a community that people of all ages will want to call home today and in the future.
+With workforce becoming such an important part of economic development, the OEA understands the need to create a community that people of all ages will want to call home today and in the future.

 Meet the OEA Staff